 "The entry fee is $30,000, and I don't think we can pay that," Cubric said.
 "Our team may get to be on a waiting list, and if some European team cancels, then we'll see.
-Maybe they will give us a break on the entry fee, I don't know.
-I'd love to do the race for sure.
 It's a great stage race, with top competition."

 The Redlands Classic that Cubric will compete in on March 10 begins the Korbel Champagne Cup Series.
-It includes the Velo August on March 27 in Augusta, Ga.; the 89er Stage Race on May 6 in Norman, Okl.; the Idaho Women's Challenge on June 22 in Boise, and finally the historic Fitchburg-Longsjo Classic on July 1 in Lunenburg, Mass.
+It includes the Velo August on March 27 in Augusta, Ga.; the 89er Stage Race May 6 in Norman, Okla.; the Idaho Women's Challenge June 22 in Boise, and the Fitchburg-Longsjo Classic on July 1 in Lunenburg, Mass.